-1. Websense, Inc. supports certain combinations of transparent identification agents within the same network, or on the same machine.
-For more information, see Deploying transparent identification agents, page 31.
+- 1. Websense, Inc. supports certain combinations of transparent identification agents within the same network, or on the same machine.
+For more information, see Deploying transparent identification agents, page 32. - 2.
+Running eDirectory Agent and DC Agent in the same deployment is not currently supported.